tlaurenzo/pgjson/README.markdown

 -------------------------------------
 The following types are defined:

 * json - The core type.
-Internally represented as an extended BSON stream.
-  Externally represented as JSON text with format flags that ensure roundtripping of non-native JSON types.
-This type can hold any legal BSON stream, which practically means that it can hold any value legal in JSON plus a handful of other types ( binary, date, etc).
-The conversion functions tend to no raise errors but returning an "undefined" json value.
-* jsonbinary - Same as json except that the external representation defaults to the internal representation (BSON stream).
-This type is binary compatible with json.
-* jsonpath - Represents a JSON evaluation path for referencing a part of a JSON document.
-Think of this as a compiled JavaScript expression.
+Internally uses a binary representation for storing the data

-Casts
+Casts (not yet re-implemented)
 =====
 Casting is provided to and from all primitive types.
 The way this is done is being investigated to determine the right set of casts and auxillary functions to make interactions natual feeling.

-Operators
+Operators (not yet re-implemented)
 =========
 The "->" operator is an alias for the jsoneval(json,jsonpath) function, allowing selection of json members with a dereferncing-like syntax.
 For exmaple, assume